-When students come to secondary school, we routinely make use of their KS2 English and Maths scaled scores to determine their starting point from which to measure their progress.
+When students come to secondary school, we routinely make use of their KS2 Maths level and KS2 English (reading) level to determine their starting point from which to measure their progress.
 Alongside this our school looks at the results from the Cognitive Ability Tests, which highlight strengths and areas for development.
 Nationally, there is a strong correlation between this data and how students perform at GCSE, as shown in the table below:

-Prior ability (KS2 Scaled Score) GCSE (New) GCSE (Legacy)
+Prior ability (KS2 Level) GCSE (New) GCSE (Legacy)

-[Significantly] more than 100 9-8 A
+[Significantly] More than 100 9-8 A

 More than 100 7-6 A-B

 At or close to 100 5 -4 B-C

 Less than 100 3-1 D-G